bencodezen/go-blog/source/_posts/monday-go-meditation-game-06.md

 	- kifu
 ---

-[sgf sgfUrl="http://www.bengozen.com/wp-content/uploads/2013/04/2013.04.08-MGM-06.sgf" class="aligncenter"][/sgf]

-[download label="Download Kifu"]http://www.bengozen.com/wp-content/uploads/2013/04/2013.04.08-MGM-06.sgf[/download]

-## **One Point Lesson**
+## One Point Lesson

-**Automatically responding to your opponent's moves is the fastest way to making a mistake you will regret.**
+Automatically responding to your opponent's moves is the fastest way to making a mistake you will regret.